mui/material-ui/docs/data/base/components/slider/slider.md

 The value label can be rendered around the thumb by using the optional `slots` prop with the `valueLabel` slot.
 There are typically two use-cases of when the value label is shown:

-- Always shown by providing the `slots.valueLabel`.
+- always
-- Show only when it's hovered over the thumb (using CSS).
+- only when hovering over the thumb - using CSS

 The following demo shows how to render the value label when the mouse is hovered on the thumb: